glottospace/glottospace/README.md

 ```

 The majority of these meta tables are added for the convenience of the
 user.
-The ‘structure’ and ‘sample’ tables are the only ones that are
+The 'structure' and 'sample' tables are the only ones that are
 required for some of the functions in the glottospace package.
 A
 structure table can also be added later: